 The flavor of laksa and other Nonya recipes (including babi assam) is determined by the rempah, which in Malay means spices.
 The various combinations are pounded into a paste with a mortar and pestle, with a very specific texture and density.
 It is said that a Nyonya can determine the culinary skill of a new daughter-in-law simply by listening to her preparing rempah with a mortar.
 Nonya recipes are handed down from one generation to the next, and because of the time-consuming preparation of these dishes, it is a cuisine that is often at its best when served at home.

-Citizens, this recipe for babi assam calls for a few special ingredients, which are thankfully not hard to purchase here in the States.
+This recipe for babi assam calls for a few special ingredients, which are thankfully not hard to purchase here in the States.
 Yellow fermented bean sauce can be purchased from Amazon here, or if unavailable substitute a bit less than called for of miso instead.
 Tamarind paste may be purchased here, palm sugar from here, dark soy sauce from here, 5 spice powder from here and belacan (Malaysian shrimp paste) from here.

 Citizens, babi assam is a truly delicious recipe from a far-off corner of the world that I hope you see fit to try – you could try this as part of a multi-course Nyonya feast with these delicious clams as a separate course.